The EASA LAPL (Light Aircraft Pilots Licence)

 EASA LAPL Ground exams:

 During your training you will have to complete 9 multiple choice ground exams.
-You will have to complete 100 hours of ground school which will consist of ground lessons by your instructor and self study by your self.

 9 exams consist of:

 - Aviation Law –This must be completed before your first solo.